Learn a few ways to quickly add new to-dos to Things while you’re working in other apps.

 On Mac, you can add to-dos from anywhere via two features called Quick Entry and Quick Entry with Autofill.
 They allow you to quickly capture thoughts, and include relevant details, without switching away from what you are currently working on.

-Apple’s Live Text feature lets you capture text simply by pointing your iPhone’s camera at it.
+Apple’s Live Text feature lets you capture text simply by pointing your device’s camera at it.
 This makes it easy to turn real-world text from books or even scribbles on a whiteboard into a note in a Things to-do.

 Live Text is available in the notes of to-dos and projects.
 It’s not available in the titles of to-dos or checklists.